tardisgo/tardisgo/README.md

 ```
 To get a list of commands type "?" followed by carrage return, after the 1st break location is printed (there is no prompt character).

-To run cross-target command-line tests as quickly as possible, the "-testall" flag  concurrently runs the Haxe compiler and executes the resulting code for all supported targets (with compiler output suppressed and results appearing in the order they complete, with an execution time):
+To run cross-target command-line tests as quickly as possible, the "-runall" flag  concurrently runs the Haxe compiler and executes the resulting code for all supported targets (with compiler output suppressed and results appearing in the order they complete, with an execution time):
 ```
-tardisgo -testall myprogram.go
+tardisgo -runall myprogram.go
 ```
+When using the -runall flag with the -test flag, if the file "tgotestfs.zip" exists in the current directory, it will be added as a haxe resource and its contents auto-loaded into the in-memory file system.

 If you can't work-out what is going on prior to a panic, you can add the "-trace" tardisgo compilation flag to instrument the code even further, printing out every part of the code visited.
 But be warned, the output can be huge.